-Figure 5 Contoured depth grid (m relative to Ordnance Datum) for the base of Glasgow Main Coal, horizon exported from the geological model showing the closed synclinal structure and variety of fault trends.
-Created using ArcGIS.
-Copyright © Esri.
+Figure 10 Contoured depth grid (metres relative to Ordnance Datum) for the base of Glasgow Main Coal, horizon exported from the geological model showing the closed synclinal structure and variety of fault trends.
 All rights reserved.
 Contains Ordnance Survey data © Crown copyright and database rights.
-All rights reserved [2019] Ordnance Survey [100021290 EUL].
+All rights reserved 2021 Ordnance Survey 100021290 EUL.

-Figure 6 Isometric view from the east showing the extent and stack of recorded mine workings and shafts of the worked seams in the Scottish Coal Measures Group cut out of the geological model, to illustrate the extent and connectivity of the potential mine water geothermal resource.
+Figure 11 Isometric view from the southwest showing the extent and stack of recorded mine workings of the worked seams in the Scottish Coal Measures Group cut out of the geological model, to illustrate the extent and connectivity of the potential mine water geothermal resource.